CVSwitch/assignment_homepage/README.md

    - Focus on completing the chosen assignment thoroughly

 2. **Development Process**:
-   - Use Cursor's features to help with:
+   - You may use Copilot or Cursor's features to help with:
      - Code completion
      - Bug fixing
      - Code refactoring